stefanholek/rl/README.txt

 Discussion
 ----------

-The graph, when read from top to bottom, represents a possible calling sequence for filename completion in readline.
+The graph – when read from top to bottom – represents a possible calling sequence for filename completion in readline.
 This sequence is initiated whenever the user presses the TAB key and has three phases: word breaking, match generation, and match display.